 The Foundation records investments at fair value.
 Interest and dividend income is accounted for on the accrual basis.
-Gains and losses on unrestricted investments, including changes in market value, are reported in the Statements of Activities and Changes in Net Assets as increases or decreases in net assets without donor restrictions.
+Gains and losses on unrestricted investments, including changes in market value, are reported in the Statements of Activities as increases or decreases in net assets without donor restrictions.
 Net assets temporarily or permanently restricted by donor stipulation are recorded as increases or decreases in net assets with donor restrictions.